romilan24/romilan24/README.md

 I'm an experienced engineer specializing in forecasting, machine learning, deep learning, and optimization in Energy and Finance.

 Follow for more on Energy, Machine Learning, Deep Learning.
-And let me know if you're interested in collaborating on any projects, email me.
+Let me know if interested in collaborating on any projects.

 ## Project To Do list:
 - Spotify API playlist Recommender system